Sabra and Shatila massacre: Massacre

 At 23:00 the same evening, a report was sent to the IDF headquarters in East Beirut, reporting the killings of 300 people, including civilians.
 The report was forwarded to headquarters in Tel Aviv and Jerusalem, and to the office of the Bureau Chief of the director of Military Intelligence, Lt.
 Col. Hevroni, at 05:30 the following day where it was seen by more than 20 senior Israeli officers.
 It was then forwarded to his home by 06:15.
 That same morning an IDF historian copied down a note, which later disappeared, which he had found in the Northern Command situation room in Aley.

 During the night the Phalangists entered the Sabra and Shatilla refugee camps.
 Even though it was agreed that they would not harm civilians, they 'butchered.'
 They did not operate in orderly fashion but dispersed.
 They had casualties, including two killed.
-They will organize to operate in a more orderly manner – we will see to it that they are moved into the area."
+They will organize to operate in a more orderly manner—we will see to it that they are moved into the area."

 Early on that morning, between 08:00 and 09:00, several IDF soldiers stationed nearby noted killings were being conducted against the camp refugees.
-A deputy tank commander some 200 yd away, Lieutenant Grabowski, saw two Phalangistists beating two young men, who were then taken back into the camp, after which shots rang out, and the soldiers left.
+A deputy tank commander some 200 yd away, Lieutenant Grabowski, saw two Phalangists beating two young men, who were then taken back into the camp, after which shots rang out, and the soldiers left.
 Sometime later, he saw the Phalangists had killed a group of five women and children.
 When he expressed a desire to make report, the tank crew said they had already heard a communication informing the battalion commander that civilians had been killed, and that the latter had replied, "We know, it's not to our liking, and don't interfere."